aabasharain/Photobooth/README.md

 This is still a work in progress, I will update this readme with instructions on setup when I am done.

-### Known bugs

-- There is still an issue with the very first countdown, it consistently skips from 3 to 1 too quickly, however the countdowns after that work as intended.
-This only happens on the *very first* countdown, so if you do multiple rounds of pictures without exiting the program it works fine on any of them after the first one.

 ## Setup

 Clone the repository to your preferred destination.